Shetland Sheepdog

 The Sheltie was intentionally bred to be smaller than its close relative, the rough-coat Collie.
 This compact size means Shelties require less food than larger herding breeds, a vital factor in the cold, harsh climate of their homeland, where food resources can be limited.
 This smaller stature also explains the size of Shetland ponies.

-1. Shetland Sheepdog HistoryShetland Sheepdog History- Source: AKC
+1. Shetland Sheepdog HistoryShetland Sheepdog History- Source: AKC.org

-The breed was first recognized by the Kennel Club (England) as the Shetland Collie in 1909.
+These purebred dogs were first recognized by the Kennel Club (England) as the Shetland Collie in 1909.
 However, due to pressure from Collie enthusiasts, the name was soon changed to Shetland Sheepdog.
-The American Kennel Club registered its first Sheltie in 1911, showcasing this remarkably intelligent and obedient breed.
+The American Kennel Club registered its first Sheltie under Herding Group in 1911, showcasing this remarkably intelligent and obedient breed.

 Shetland Sheepdog Personality